-Bruins Wrap: Boston Pulls Off Thrilling 6-4 Victory Over Penguins
+NESN

 It was all Penguins all the time this time around.

-Pittsburgh opted for a quick goalie change before the period began, swapping out Murray for Jarry after the Bruins’ two-goal first period.
 The Pens dominated the first four minutes of the period, outshooting the B’s 5-0 in the process.

-But Pastrnak snapped the cycle with his 14th goal of the season to make it 3-0 Boston.
+But Pastrnak snapped the cycle with his 14th goal of the season to make it 3-0 Boston, leading Pittsburgh to pull Murray.

 The Pens struck back just 1:13 later with their first goal of the game on a Dominik Kahun wrister.

-Pittsburgh’s dominance continued throughout the second, outshooting the B’s 12-2 before scoring their second straight goal of the evening.
+Pittsburgh’s dominance continued throughout the second, outshooting the B’s 12-2 before scoring its second straight goal.
 This time, Nick Bjugstad slid one between Halak’s legs on the breakaway, trimming the Bruins’ lead to one.

-But they didn’t stop there, tying thing up at three goals apiece on Bryan Rust’s second of the season.
+But the Penguins didn’t stop there, tying thing up at three goals apiece on Bryan Rust’s second goal of the season.

 And just like that, the Bruins’ lead evaporated.

 A tripping penalty called on Pittsburgh’s John Marino gave the Bruins a glimmer of hope with 2:10 left in the period.
-But the Brockton, Mass. native nabbed a loose puck while exiting the box, tossing one past Halak to give the Pens a 4-3 lead with just 2.6 seconds on the clock.
+But the Brockton, Mass. native nabbed a loose puck while exiting the box, tossing one past Halak to give the Pens a 4-3 lead with just 2.6 seconds left on the clock.

 That certainly wasn’t the period the B’s had in mind.